Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 We all know by now that stocks in high-growth sectors tend to grow at rates faster than others, with constant double-digit growth making concerns over dividends and their percentage yields nonexistent.
 But the markets have shifted, and protecting your portfolio means taking a second look at the value brought to your financial plan with yields and their compounding interest rates.

-If $100 is invested into an asset that has a 10% interest/dividend rate, that value will become $110 at the end of the first period.
+If $100 is invested in an asset that has a 10% interest/dividend rate, that value will become $110 at the end of the first period.
 If reinvested, that amount will become $121, and so on.
 However, the regular stock chart will not show this.
 The chart will show the general dividend yield as well as some, typically, modest growth of about 2%.

 Yield Traps